-- 1. Complete the CS Minor Application with your advisor. - 2.
-If the application is approved, a minor in Computer Science will be granted upon completion of the following requirements: - Five (5) CS courses from the list below.
-AP credit plus CS 18000 test out can be used for the minor application as described above, but will not count toward the five required CS courses. - All courses' pre-requisites must be met in order to enroll in CS courses.
-Click the link for each course to see the required pre-requisites. - All courses must be taken at the Purdue West Lafayette campus. - A minimum grade of 'C' in all CS courses used towards the minor is required.
-(A 'C-' is not accepted.) - Enrollment in all CS courses and admission to the CS minor is subject to space availability.
+1. Complete the CS Minor Application with your advisor during the semester you are enrolled in CS 18000 or after completing CS 18000.

+2. If the application is approved, a minor in Computer Science will be granted upon completion of the following requirements:

+• Five (5) CS courses from the list below.
+AP credit plus CS 18000 proficiency exam can be used for the minor application as described above, but will not count toward the five required CS courses.

+• All courses' pre-requisites must be met in order to enroll in CS courses.
+Click the link for each course to see the required pre-requisites.

+- All courses must be taken at the Purdue West Lafayette campus. - A minimum grade of 'C' in all CS courses used towards the minor is required.
+(A 'C-' is not accepted.)

+• Enrollment in all CS courses and admission to the CS minor is subject to space availability.
 CS Minors are expected to take CS courses during off-peak sessions.
 Students are responsible for maintaining an up-to-date minor plan of study, for knowing registration timelines, and for requesting space through the correct process.
-Computer Science majors are given priority in registering for CS classes. - CS Minors may take a total of five (5) CS major courses and no more.
+Computer Science majors are given priority in registering for CS classes.

+• CS Minors may take a total of five (5) CS major courses and no more.